vseryakov/backendjs/README.md

 # Web development notes

-The server supports simple web bundling using uglify-js utility.
+The server supports simple web bundling using uglify-es utility.
 To enable it just add to the local config a list of directories to be watched for changes.
 For example adding these lines to the local config will enable the watcher and bundle support

      watch-web=web/js,web/css,$HOME/src/js,$HOME/src/css